PelionIoT/snap-pelion-edge/docs/snap-kubelet-docker.md

 + signal (send, receive) peer=docker-default,
 ```

+In this case the policy would only allow ptrace system calls from the `snap.docker.dockerd` process, the docker daemon inside the docker snap.
+As we
+discovered later these rules only seem to apply between two processes that both have AppArmor profiles applied.
+If we performed this system call from
+a process that was not running in the snap environment, and therefore did not have an AppArmor profile applied, there were no permission problems.

-These changes seem like they would be responsible for the permissions problems.
-A possible fix would be to edit this patch so that snap.pelion-edge.kubelet is added as a peer.
-This is where I'm unsure, however, since I don't really know too much about how apparmor profiles and ptrace work and how ptrace relates to system calls like statfs.
-My initial idea was to change the patch to something like this and rebuild the docker-snap myself:
+A simple fix seemed to be to edit this patch so that snap.pelion-edge.kubelet is added as a ptrace peer.
+To test this we needed to build the docker
+snap ourselves from source.

 ```
 + # Snap based docker distribution accesses